angadhn/MySite/_notes/This site.md

 [^3]: Unsure if this site is there yet but I think it will eventually get there as the template I started with was far more minimal.

 [^4]: All the bells and whistles of this site is just a consequence of excessive use of [Cursor](https://cursor.ai) to build something that aligns with my aesthetics of what a website against my name ought to be/feel/look like.

-[^5]: Though these tools will forever be a part of my life.
-Cursor is super useful because it is still helping me tweak the site's appearance with LLMs faster than I ever could.

 [^6]: I am no expert on why people work with SCSS and [SASS](http://sass-lang.com) file (the .scss type) but this is articulated by clayh53 on their website.
 The short version is that you can easily handle font changes etc. quite easily.